 COVID-19 (Coronavirus) Advisory: If you think you were exposed to COVID‑19 or have fever or cough, please call Vivacity Care Center before traveling to the care center.
 To schedule an appointment, please call the care center.
 For more information, read our COVID-19 FAQs.

-We know these past couple months have held uncertainty and major lifestyle shifts due to the COVID-19 outbreak.
+We know the past year has held uncertainty and major lifestyle shifts due to the COVID-19 outbreak.
 We’re making every effort to care for the needs of our neighbors, our community, and our staff.
 We appreciate your patience and cooperation during this challenging time.